searchkit/searchkit/docs/components/basics/hits.md

 ## Props
 - `hitsPerPage` *(Number)*: Number of results displayed per page
 - `highlightFields` *(Array<string>)*: Array of highlighted fields.
 Any highlight matches will be returned in the result.highlight[fieldName].
 See above for example.
-- `translations` *(Object)*: An object of translations you wish to override.
-For more information on translations see [translate](../../core/translate.md) page.
 - `mod` *(string)*: Optional.
 A custom BEM container class.

 ## Customising Blank States

-Often the hits component will display the appropriate blank states, `renderInitialView` and `renderNoResults` can be overriden to provide custom behaviour, below is the default implementation
+Often the hits component will display the appropriate blank states, `renderInitialView` can be overridden to provide custom behaviour, below is the default implementation. `renderInitialView` is displayed when searchkit is fetching results from ES for the first time.

 ```jsx
 class MovieHits extends Hits {